usgs/libcomcat/README.md

 Introduction
 ------------

-libcomcat is a project designed to provide command line equivalents to the NEIC ComCat search API.
+libcomcat is a project designed to provide command line equivalents to the ANSS ComCat search
+<a href="http://comcat.cr.usgs.gov/fdsnws/event/1/">API</a>.
 This code includes (so far):
  * Three scripts:
    * getcomcat.py A script to download ComCat product contents (shakemap grids, origin quakeml, etc.)
    * getcsv.py A script to generate csv or tab separated text files with basic earthquake information.
    * getfixed.py A script to generate text files in one of two fixed-width formats: ISF and EHDF.
- * One code module, libcomcat/comcat.py, with functions supporting the above scripts.
+ * Two code modules, libcomcat/comcat.py, and libcomcat/fixed.py, with functions supporting the above scripts.

 Installation and Dependencies
 -----------------------------